 To this Akshay Deoras has a point to add.

 “Many people think the WD brings only rain and snow to India.
 But it also brings along with it very cold winds that leads to a sharp fall in the minimum temperatures.
 It is actually the only source of winter precipitation in North India” he says.

-But he adds, “Our country’s models are not equipped to give us an accurate forecast of rain and snow.”
+“Our country’s models are not equipped to give us an accurate forecast of rain and snow.”
 Summer, on the other hand, he says, is easier to forecast.

 “Think about a VGA camera and an iPhone camera.
 The weather and climate models belonging to our country (and some other global organisations) can only look at rain and snow in the Himalayas like a VGA camera can.
 Since the weather varies very rapidly in the hills, we need higher resolution products which are as crisp as the iPhone pictures!” he says.

 Add to this the lack of understanding of how the Himalayan mountain range itself affects weather patterns.
 “All these make it really hard to predict snowfall in the Himalayas.
 It’s best to go by ground reports — by what people in the mountain are seeing.”

 There are two articles you should read on our website.

 - Read this article on the best snow treks in our country